 Is it wise to trust your memory for that period of time?
 What happens if your sales team has been entirely replaced during that time?
 How can you be sure of what they really needed a year ago?

 Referring to old call logs will jog your memory and help you to provide the service to these customers that they expect.
 Plus, you’ll be able to schedule that follow-up call you should have made 8 months ago when you knew they were interested before!

 Using a sales call tracker makes sense

 Tracking sales calls will keep your sales team moving in the right direction, and scheduling calls automatically or in advance will keep your customers happy.

 Plus, managers can see that calls have been made on time and have resulted in a good outcome.
-If this is not the case, sales team members can be followed up with to find out why the call wasn’t made, or why the outcome wasn’t as good as was expected.
+If this is not the case, you can follow up with your salespeople to find out why they didn’t call.
+Or, why the outcome wasn’t as good as was expected.